Steve Meretzky: Biography

 In 1994, Steve co-founded Boffo Games, along with fellow MIT alums Mike Dornbrook and Leo DaCosta.
 During its 3 year existence, Boffo produced two notable games: The Space Bar, a hilarious graphic adventure game, and Hodj 'n' Podj, a collection of mini-games set in a whimsical fairy tale world, presaging the entire casual game explosion that was to follow in another 5 years or so.

 Steve spent more than five years as Creative Content Director for WorldWinner.com, creating casual games for online cash tournaments, and helping to guide it from pre-launch to the point where the site was earning tens of millions of dollars per year.
 He created numerous original games for WorldWinner, such as Word Cubes, Paint Buckets, and Skillgammon, and also adapted many existing games for tournament play, such as Cubis, Collapse, and Wheel of Fortune.
-Steve continues to serve as an advisor to WorldWinner.

-A frequent speaker at industry events and at colleges and universities, Steve also directs and organizes the Casual Game Summit at the Game Developers Conference, the industry's premier annual event.
+A frequent speaker at industry events and at colleges and universities, Steve also directs and organizes the Mobile Summit at the Game Developers Conference, the industry's premier annual event.
 Steve is a charter member of the International Game Developers Association, and served a term on its Board of Directors.
 He is co-founder of the Boston chapter of the IGDA, known as Post Mortem, one of the first such chapters in the world.
 He is co-organizer of the annual Game Designers Workshop, which annually brings together the elite of the game design world for a weekend of hobnobbing and deep thinking.
 Steve is the author of four "choose-your-path" novels for young people, set in the Zork universe, and is a member of the Science Fiction and Fantasy Writers of America.

 [Back to Home Page]

-Last updated: 3-29-09.
+Last updated: 9-23-16.
 Contact boffo@boffo.us.